tokenika/eoside/docs/intro.md

 ![Project layout](images/contract_folder.png)

-EOSIde can produce a new project.
+EOSIDE can produce a new project.
 A project may be empty, or it can be based on a template.
 The following figure show the selection process.
 First, the *EOS IDE* screen has to be active.
 Next, click the chosen template.

 ![New project](images/new_project.png)